hteumeuleu/caniemail/_features/css-text-overflow.md

 	}
 }
 notes_by_num: {
     "1": "Partial.
-Not supported with non Gmail accounts."
+Not supported with non Gmail accounts.", "2": "Not supported. `overflow` is replaced by `java-script`."
 }
 links: {
 	"Can I use: text-overflow":"https://caniuse.com/#feat=text-overflow",